 - Dupont State Forest – If you have a Hunger Games fan in your family, you must stop at Dupont State Forest.
 Do you remember the scene where Katniss nearly steps on Peeta who was lying camouflaged on the ground during the games?
 That scene was filmed at the base of Triple Falls in Dupont State Forest.
 Other scenes were filmed at the park’s Bridal Veil Falls.
 And, these are only two of 4 impressive waterfalls in this beautiful recreational area.

-For more details about the North Carolina Scenic Byways including the Waterfalls Byway, you can download the official state guide (PDF).
+For more details about the North Carolina Scenic Byways including the Waterfall Byway, you can download the official state guide (PDF).

 Our family had so much fun searching for waterfalls during this excursion.
 Chasing waterfalls may be our new favorite pastime.